 All students on the department's courses are members of its Graduate School.
 The Graduate School aims to provide a stimulating and enriching environment for learning and research.
 It also fosters intellectual and social interaction between students coming from different disciplines and professions.
 Interdisciplinary research seminars, training opportunities and other events are offered by the Graduate School in support of this goal.

-The department offers scholarships for the MSt in International Human Rights Law and the MSc in Sustainable Urban Development.
+The department contributes to scholarship schemes for the MSt in International Human Rights Law and the MSc in Sustainable Urban Development.
 All masters' and DPhil applicants are considered for Clarendon Scholarships.
 The department is also committed to seeking scholarship support for other students wherever possible.

 The department also offers full-time pre-master’s courses, the Advanced Diploma in British & European Studies and the Foundations of Diplomacy Course.
 These courses are aimed at students who intend to pursue master’s degree studies at leading British universities.
 They combine academic study across a number of disciplines with an intensive English language enhancement programme.